DiamondLightSource/Savu/doc/source/dev_guides/dev_plugin.rst

         description: Yaml file path.
         default: savu/plugins/loaders/full_field_loaders/nxtomo_loader.yaml

 You should list the names of parameters required.
-After each name you \
-need a colon.
-Then you include an indent and put four pieces of information: \
-visibility, dtype, description, default.
+After each name you need a colon.
+Then you include an indent and put four pieces of information: visibility, dtype, description, default.
+The indentation level should be consistent.

-These should contain:
+The parameter information included should be:

 * visibility - The level of understanding needed to edit the parameter
 * dtype - The data type of the parameter value